 This Mojo de Ajo Shrimp Pasta reminds me of the Italian Spaghetti Aglio e Olio but the zing of the lime juice is what sets it apart.
 This recipe also uses butter for a richer flavor.

-Start by preparing 4 servings of pasta (about half a box of the 16oz of dry Spaghetti…so 8oz) according to the instructions on the box (usually, it’s about 8 minutes cooking time).
+Start by preparing 4 servings of pasta (about half a box of the 16oz of uncooked spaghetti (8oz) according to the instructions on the box (usually, it’s about 8 minutes cooking time).
 Tip: You can also use the hole in the middle of your wooden spatula to measure out 1 serving of pasta:

 While waiting for the pasta to cook, finely chop 10 cloves of garlic, and dice 1 small onion.
 As soon as the pasta is cooked, drain it and set aside.
 Keep the pot handy, though – you’ll be needing it for the final step of the cooking process.